defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 “Yes I have paid” instead of just “Yes”.

 ## Help and guidance text
-### <span id="#put-guidance-where-it-will-be-used-and-avoid-referring-people-out-of-the-form"></span> Put guidance where it will be used and avoid referring people out of the form
+<h3 name="#put-guidance-where-it-will-be-used-and-avoid-referring-people-out-of-the-form" id="#put-guidance-where-it-will-be-used-and-avoid-referring-people-out-of-the-form">Put guidance where it will be used and avoid referring people out of the form</h3>
 In general, guidance for the filling in the form should be with the form, not separate to the form.

 Guidance to be read before completing the form should be listed in a "before you start" section.